ajarbuckle23/Food_Access_Program/README.md

 **Demographic Variation in Health Insurance Coverage: United States, 2019**

-This paper provided statistics for the different types of health insurance coverage for US adults by various sociodemographic characteristics.
+This paper from the National Center for Health Statistics provided statistics for the different types of health insurance coverage for US adults by various sociodemographic characteristics.

 Link: https://www.cdc.gov/nchs/data/nhsr/nhsr159-508.pdf